 Location pages are an important part of your overall website structure.
 The approach you take depends on your own business strategy and goals.

-This tutorial will help you determine how Auto-Location pages can fit into your market expansion strategy.
+This tutorial will help you understand how Auto-Location pages work in the new Carrot Editor and how they can fit into your market expansion strategy.

 If you’re just getting started with Location Pages, we suggest reading these tutorials as well: